Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

+It should be clear that the analog modules i.e. the operational amplifiers serve to perform the translation that corresponds to the manipulation of the coefficients of the kets in the quantum state.
+What matters is that the state space is mapped onto divisions of \(g\) in such a way as to make this operation simple, and that the divisions are further defined by a space filling function that is repeated identically in each division with only the variables swapped.
+The hybrid analog / digital nature of the circuits is a byproduct of the way in which we are encoding the basis state bitstrings and their coefficients into one signal.

-In the case we are using only one pair of analog modules to maintain a quantum system, applying a CNOT will be a single voltage shifting operation similar to a normal NOT (op amps can do it in one shot) applied on each analog module.
+\textbf{Controlled NOT Gate} In the case we are using only one pair of analog modules to maintain a quantum system, applying a CNOT will be a single voltage shifting operation similar to a normal NOT (op amps can do it in one shot) applied on each analog module.